misslorsx/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors-
 JS code for Rock, Paper, Scissors game

-If the user selects 'boom' they automatically win the game. - little hidden cheat!
+If the user selects 'bomb' they automatically win the game. - little hidden cheat!